Deadheded/DTM-MIT.Solve/Draft Solution.md

 What specific problem are you solving?:

 1. The lack of global market access for the majority of the world population.
-# 2. The lack of education in the digital economy.
-3. The lack of income and wealth building opportunties in all communities.
+2. The lack of income and wealth building opportunties in all communities.
-# 4. The problems created from being part of the Un-Banked.
-5. Cultural preservation
+3. Cultural preservation.
-# 6. The top down revenue model of current economic systems.
-7. The discrimination and stranglehold maintained by a small number of international corporations on digital content.
+4. The discrimination and stranglehold maintained by a small number of international corporations on digital content.

 What is your solution?: